fallible-algebra/bevy_typst_textures/README.md

 ## Why not [`Velyst`](https://github.com/voxell-tech/velyst)?

 This crate sits in the niche of needing rasterised textures rather than full & interactive typst integration.
+Velyst is much more powerful than this crate, but also exists in a different niche.